wbieniec/controlled-plag-check/README.md

 **controlled-plag-check**  is a Python tool for pairwise Python code similarity measurement, as well as Python code obfuscation.
 The code obfuscation capabilities allow for a controlled experiment.
 ## Technologies:
 ### Source code tokenization
-Tokenization process, which is assign a symbol to each language construct utilizes following technologies
+Tokenization process, which is to assign a symbol to each language unit (token), utilizes the following technologies:

 - ```tokenize``` Python Library
 - ```ast``` Python library that is an implementation of Abstract Syntax Tree